 Asian Glazed Salmon is my favorite spicy salmon recipe.
 But Miso Glazed Salmon Skewers are my favorite non-spicy alternative.
 That salty, savory, sweet, caramelized glaze!
 Mmmmm!
 So good!

 But beware of salmon’s ultimate enemy: overcooking.
-Ugh, there’s nothing worse than salmon cooked beyond recognition!
+Ugh, there’s nothing worse than salmon cooked beyond recognition.
 Cardboard texture.
 No flavor.
 You might as well be eating the canned kind.

-Instead, broil your salmon into moist, flaky perfection.
+Instead, broil your salmon to moist, flaky perfection.
 Yes, broiling is my preferred method for cooking salmon.
 And yes, broiling works like a charm, every time!
 It’s the easiest way to ensure succulent salmon that breaks away into tender, buttery chunks.

 Salmon is one of my favorite go-to proteins for weeknight meals.
 My recipes calls for cubed salmon on a skewer.
 Skewers are fun and festive.
 Skewers also ensure that every nook and cranny is filled with glaze.
 When broiled under high heat, the corners caramelize into crispy, charred edges.
 YUM!